After the loss of her husband, getting COVID, shingles, and a 90% artery blockage—Linda is recovering well with the help of Alomere.

 Having a heart attack or heart surgery can be a lonely, frightening experience.
-Fortunately, most people recover and are able to return to their normal work and leisure activities.
-Recovery does not happen by itself.
-At Alomere Health, we have developed a team of cardiac rehabilitation professionals to assist you with your recovery.
+Fortunately, most people recover and are able to return to their normal work and leisure activities—but recovery does not happen by itself.
+At Alomere Health, we’ve developed a team of cardiac rehabilitation professionals to help you with your recovery, every step of the way.

 Our goals are to assist you in improving your heart and lung function with monitored graded exercise, helping you become aware of and modify factors that put you at a higher risk for developing further heart problems and also provide support to you and your family during this crisis.